cyclosproject/ng-swagger-gen/README.md

 - It should generate code which follows the concepts of an Angular 4+ application, such as Modules, Injectables, etc;
 - All the server communication is implemented using `HttpClient`;
-- The generated model should handle correctly inheritance and enumerations;
+- The generated model should handle correctly inheritance and enumerations.
+  Starting from version `0.10` all modules are generated as TypeScript interfaces rather than classes, avoiding additional overhead on generated JavaScript;
-- An Angular Module (@NgModule) is generated, which exports all services;
+- An Angular Module (`@NgModule`) is generated, which exports all services;
 - One service is generated per Swagger tag;
 - It should be possible to choose a subset of tags from which to generate services;